 Most Christians have been taught that the Old Testament is for the Jews and the New Testament is for Christians, who supposedly are some unrelated, yet amalgamated group of gentiles.
 Believing this theory, which is opposed to the truth set forth by Christ, is the fateful first step in the wrong direction.
 [Read the Feature article, Moving Forward; also chapter six, The Blind Man's Elephant].
 It takes us away from square one in our understanding the Old Testament as well as the New Testament.
 In fact, the entire Biblical record is for the same people.
 And the two covenants, the law covenant delivered by Moses and the Abrahamic covenant given by Christ, both originate in the Old Testament, which is for all Israel, and not the gentiles of the world.
 [Read the Feature article, We're Abraham's Seed And Heirs; and the book, The Hijacked Elephant, a complimentary PDF on the Home page].

 It is no accident the "Christian Bible" contains both the New Testament and the "Jewish Bible" or the Old Testament.
-This is exactly as it should be. for Christians are the lost sheep of the House of Israel as Christ said.
+This is exactly as it should be, for Christians are the lost sheep of the House of Israel as Christ said.
 [For those of you wishing to invoke John 3:16 here, please see the Feature article, Mirror, Mirror On The Wall].
 The Old Testament is our book too.
 This is why, as one theologian said, that for Christians the Bible is at once both "familiar and strange."
 It is familiar because of the New Testament.
 It is strange because we don't understand why we have an affinity towards the Old Testament.
-Truth be told, our affinity for the Old Testament is in the genes.
+Truth be told, our affinity for the Old Testament is in our genes.
 Literally.
-"And if you are Christ's, then are you Abraham's seed [Greek, sperma], and heirs according to the promise."
+"And if you are Christ's, then are you Abraham's seed [Greek, sperma, the human Y chromosome which carries our paternal DNA], and heirs according to the promise."
 [Gal.
 3:29; see the Sneakers article, What About Everyone Else?].

 Therefore, it helps all Christians to understand how the Old Testament flows into the New Testament [again, see the Feature article, Moving Forward], which is all about Christ fulfilling the Law and the Prophets as he said.
 In turn, this helps us understand our place in Biblical prophecy.
 Yet, none of this makes sense until we realize one very important point: Christians are descendants of the patriarch Abraham through Israel as the apostle Paul pointed out.
 [See the Feature article, The Good News Colour Revolution].